-Creamy Cauliflower Au Gratin – How much flavor can you stuff into a vegetable?
+Creamy Cauliflower Au Gratin – Fresh cauliflower with a creamy cheese sauce and on your table in no time!
+How much flavor can you stuff into a vegetable?
 This big flavored casserole will have everyone scraping their plates!

 Misbehavin’ veggies!
 Cauliflower all mixed up with a super easy and creamy cheese sauce!
 This recipe was lovingly borrowed from Ina Garten.
-She cooks the way I love to cook, which is simple and fresh.
+She cooks the way I love to cook, which is simple, fresh and tons of flavor!

 (If you need more or less servings, remember to use my handy dandy recipe serving feature!
 Simply hover over the amount of servings in the recipe card and adjust to the correct amount. )